MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/adopt-paas.md

 Within the Azure ecosystem, analytical AI applications need the following components:

 1. An application ingests incoming data.
 1. An optional data processing mechanism extracts or manipulates the incoming data.
-This mechanism makes the data fit the expectations of the model format or extracts relevant data to send to the AI model endpoint.
+This mechanism ensures that the data fits the expectations of the model format or extracts relevant data to send to the AI model endpoint.
 1. An analytical AI model endpoint integrates with the application and analyzes the incoming data.
 1. Training data is used to train machine learning models in Azure Machine Learning.
 Optionally, you can use fine-tuning data to customize prebuilt AI models in Azure AI services.
 Azure has various data sources to choose from for these tasks.